Ctnn/RknnToolkit2_Yolo_Model_Operation/README.md

 - classes name
 - IMG_PATH
-- DATASET (we must specify the location of the test images as .txt extension) IMPORTANT : The Onnx model will be examined via netron and 3 outputs will be output before post-processing and the paths of this place will be taken.
+- DATASET (we must specify the location of the test images as .txt extension) IMPORTANT : Onnx model will be analyzed via netron and will have 3 outputs before post-processing (ReShape), the output paths of this place are taken and
  The variables must be updated via the ret variable.
 "output1",
 "output2",
 "output3"